Are you looking for the ultimate 4 days in Paris itinerary?

 Affordable: Hôtel de la Tour Eiffel.
 Check Rates: Booking.com

-Midrange: Grand Hôtel Lévêque.
+Mid-Range: Grand Hôtel Lévêque.
 Check Rates: Booking.com

 Eiffel Tower Views: Hotel Relais Bosquet Check Rates: Booking.com

-Stop 2: Explore The Seine River
+Stop 2: Explore the Seine River

-Book Here: Paris: Bateaux Parisiens 2-Hour Lunch Cruise
+Book Here: 2-Hour River Seine Lunch Cruise

-Book Here: Paris: 1-Hour Illuminations River Cruise
+Book Here: Seine River Sightseeing Cruise with 3-Course Dinner

-End your first day in Paris by exploring Rue Cler – Paris’ most well-known street market.
+End your first day in Paris by exploring Rue Cler, Paris’ most well-known street market.
 Located in the 7th arrondissement, it truly is a paradise to explore.

 The best part about the Rue Cler market is that it isn’t overrun by tourists so you will get a glimpse into the Parisian local life.

 It is open every day but Monday.
 You will find many restaurants to choose from, along with food markets, bars, pastry shops, and more.
-I admit I visited the gelato shop on the Rue Cler, many an evening!
+I admit I visited the gelato shop on the Rue Cler many an evening!

 Where To Stay Near Rue Cler:

-Midrange: Grand Hôtel Lévêque.
+Mid-Range: Grand Hôtel Lévêque.
 Check Rates: Booking.com

-Stop 1: Take In Art At The Louvre
+Stop 1: Take In Art at the Louvre

 Best Hotels Near The Louvre: